 - To move in the main menu, press or .

 - To move in the submenus, press or

 - While in the submenu, press or to jump to the root.

 - To enter a submenu, press oκ and use or or for moving down or up in the menu.

-- To edit a parameter value, press and ok.

 - Enter the password, and press ok.

-- To go back to the previous menu, press
+- To go back to the previous menu, press .

 - To go back to the first menu item in the main menu, press for at least three seconds.